dougouk/backend-coding-challenge/README.md

 ## Language and technology

+I am new to backend development, and am not aware of the best practices.
+I am coming from a Mobile Development background (Android).

 Python - Learned more extensively through this coding challenge.
-Prior, I have only used it to the extent of programming interview questions.
+Prior, I have only used for one university project.

 PostgreSQL - New to it, tried it, loved it.